These regulations are designed to foster the responsible and safe use of vehicles and parking lots at Carroll College.

 Q. I have a B permit, but sometimes I can’t find a parking spot when I come to school.
 Where can I park?

-A. If you can’t find a spot in a B lot, then you will have to park down in the PE Complex Free Lot, or on a city street, unless you prefer to pay to park in the Pay Lot at your convenience.
+A. There are almost always parking spaces availabe on campus, but the lots on the south end are the more congested.
+If you can’t find a spot in a B lot by Simperman, then you will have to park down in the PE Center Lot, or on a city street, unless you prefer to pay to park in the Pay Lot at your convenience.
 If you are coming to school at a “busy” time of day, such as around 10am, you may need to plan to park in an alternative location.

 Q. Can I park in a reserved spot if it is not currently assigned to a faculty or staff member?